byronrthomas/theta-vllm-llama-index/README.md

 - So make sure anything else FROM A CONTAINER gets put into /usr/app or whatever..
 - Need to think how this plays with the Theta kind of containers, but can save this for later

+## Pyenv inside containers

+NOTE: although the working dir can define which env to point to, without further finagling the envs themselves will be in the non-mounted part of the container (because they will be in e.g. `/root/.pyenv/versions`).
+So it is better generally to stick python deps in the container build step, as installing them from the mounted workspace dir will tend to have more work to do.

 ## Next steps

-Next steps:

-1. X - Get SSH compatible thing running by pushing trial container type stuff
-2. X - On that, double-check my files (/workspace) and try and change that
-3. Inside of that container, attempt to install a specific python and a vllm etc
-   TODO: will this be part of the real solution or no?
-4. On that, double-check my files and try and change that

 Current plan is to develop things on a public docker repo, by only having dependencies in that container and keeping everything else in volume / git

+## Useful commands

 ```
-docker run -d -p 1022:22 --rm --name theta-container-trial byronthomas712/trial-container:1.0
+docker stop theta-container-trial; && docker run -d -p 1022:22 --rm --name theta-container-trial byronthomas712/trial-container:2.0
 ```

-SSH_PUBLIC_KEY="ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKYUnKSFuRmpvjjkWDeb0+/2q7qloJsIWosfO/xc6zhQ byron.thomas@gmail.com" docker build -t byronthomas712/trial-container:1.0 -f Dockerfile .

-docker build -t byronthomas712/trial-container:1.0 -f Dockerfile --build-arg SSH_PUBLIC_KEY="ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKYUnKSFuRmpvjjkWDeb0+/2q7qloJsIWosfO/xc6zhQ byron.thomas@gmail.com" .
+docker build -t byronthomas712/trial-container:2.0 -f Dockerfile --build-arg SSH_PUBLIC_KEY="ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKYUnKSFuRmpvjjkWDeb0+/2q7qloJsIWosfO/xc6zhQ byron.thomas@gmail.com" .

 ssh -p 1022 -i ~/.ssh/id_ed25519 root@localhost